bennythejudge/k8s-resource-usage-monitor/README.md

-# An experiment with Kubernetes API aggregation layer

 ⚠️ **DISCLAIMER: This is an Experimental Project**

 This project is provided **as-is** for educational and experimental purposes only.
 It is **NOT** intended for use in any production or non-production Kubernetes cluster.
 The author takes **NO RESPONSIBILITY** for any damage, data loss, security breaches, or misuse of this software.